-You'll find this label located inside the glovebox.
-It's very helpful if you ever need to order parts.
+You will find this label located inside the glovebox.
+It is very helpful if you ever need to order parts.
 On this label is:

-- · your VIN,
+- your VIN,

-- · the model designation,
+- the model designation,

-- paint information and
+- · paint information and

-- · a list of all production options and special equipment
+- a list of all production options and special equipment